COE prices soar ahead of supply shrinkage

-SINGAPORE - Certificates of entitlement (COE) ended higher all round in the latest tender on Wednesday (Oct 20), as news of a smaller quota for November-January emerged.
+SINGAPORE - Certificate of entitlement (COE) prices ended higher all round in the latest tender on Wednesday (Oct 20), as news of a smaller quota for November-January emerged.

 Market watchers attribute aggressive bidding by Tesla to secure COEs as its supply of cars surges after a slow start.
 The American car brand has overtaken MG as the bestselling electric vehicle make here, with more than 500 units registered as at the end of last month.